 I received my PhD in English from the University of Montreal, for which I was awarded the Governor General's Gold Medal.

-My research, teaching and, when time permits, creative writing is greatly influenced by a personal history of multiple migrations, from Pakistan to England, and later to the Philippines and Canada.
+My research, teaching and creative writing is greatly influenced by a personal history of multiple migrations, from Pakistan to England, and later to the Philippines and Canada.
 My publications include my first book Mythologies of Migration, Vocabularies of Indenture: Novels of the South Asian Diaspora in Africa, the Caribbean and Asia-Pacific, and a co-edited collection Critical Perspectives on Indo-Caribbean Women's Literature.
 I am also the guest editor of a special issue, "South Asian Canadian Literature: A Centennial Journey," for the journal Studies in Canadian Literature.
 I have published critical surveys on South Asian and Caribbean literatures, and on authors such as Anita Rau Badami, Shani Mootoo and Salman Rushdie.
 My articles have appeared in refereed journals such as Journal of Postcolonial Writing, Journal of Commonwealth Literature and Canadian Literature.

 The main areas of my research are postcolonial and diaspora studies.
 The specific areas of my research are: